brendacs/colludia-gatsby/src/content/posts/review/2020-11-12-lamentum-demo-review.markdown

 As I said, my relationship with horror is complicated.
 But I can definitely see _Lamentum_ and I being a regular thing when it’s released.
 The macabre yet evocative imagery, the wonderfully unsettling sound design and hard-hitting subtext make for a terrifying descent into darkness.
 For those who wish to make the journey, a strong constitution and steady mind are a must.

-Keep a straitjacket handy in 2021—your sanity is about to be tested!
+Keep a straitjacket handy in 2021 — your sanity is about to be tested!

 [image0]: ../../../images/post/lamentum/Lamentum0.webp
 [image1]: ../../../images/post/lamentum/Lamentum1.webp